communitiesuk/funding-service-design-frontend/README.md

 Make sure that pytest is installed (it is included in requirements.txt) or this will not work.

+# Performance Testing

+Performance tests are stored in a separate repository which is then run in the pipeline.
+If you want to run the performance tests yourslef follow the steps in the README for the performance test repo located [here](https://github.com/communitiesuk/funding-service-design-performance-tests/blob/main/README.md)

 # Extras

 This repo comes with a .pre-commot-config.yaml, if you wish to use this do